earthlab/neon-veg/README.md

 devtools::install_github('NEONScience/NEON-geolocation/geoNEON', dependencies=TRUE)
 ```

 Setup
 ================

 1. Download the Woody Plant Vegetation Structure data.
+2. Place the zipped data into a data directory with the following format:

 If you downloaded it as a .zip file, be sure to unzip the contents into the directory for this project before proceeding (e.g., `neon-veg/SJER/`).

 *For a site with multiple dates of field data collection, there should be a series of folders with the collection date included in their names.
 Inside each folder, there are a series of Excel data tables including **vst_apparentindividual**, **vst_mappingandtagging**, and **vst_plotperyear**, which contain crown structure measurements, stem locations + species, and projection information, respectively.
 For more information, consult the [NEON User Guide to Woody Plant Vegetation Structure](http://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vA).*